rschristopher/rschristopher.github.io/src/saving/index.md

  how much a reasonable person should feel comfortable with at each level).

-## Self Custody
+## Sovereignty Levels

-* [Level 1: Getting Started](self-custody/level-1/) -- Save Bitcoin on a reputable exchange (a small amount that you can risk losing).
+* [Level 1: Getting Started](sovereignty/level-1/) -- Save Bitcoin on a reputable exchange (a small amount that you can risk losing).
-* [Level 2: Your Keys](self-custody/level-2/) -- Save Bitcoin on a home computer + smartphone (a small amount that you can risk losing).
+* [Level 2: Your Keys](sovereignty/level-2/) -- Save Bitcoin on a home computer + smartphone (a small amount that you can risk losing).
-* [Level 3: Dedicated Hardware](self-custody/level-3/) -- Save Bitcoin on a dedicated offline device (as much as you'd be comfortable hiding under your mattress).
+* [Level 3: Dedicated Hardware](sovereignty/level-3/) -- Save Bitcoin on a dedicated offline device (as much as you'd be comfortable hiding under your mattress).
-* [Level 4: Full Node Plus](self-custody/level-4/) -- Save Bitcoin and run your own node (as much as you'd be comfortable hiding under your mattress).
+* [Level 4: Full Node Plus](sovereignty/level-4/) -- Save Bitcoin and run your own node (as much as you'd be comfortable hiding under your mattress).
-* [Level 5: Airgap Quarantine](self-custody/level-5/) -- Save Bitcoin with greater security than any bank ever could (as much as you'd be comfortable hiding under your mattress).
+* [Level 5: Airgap Quarantine](sovereignty/level-5/) -- Save Bitcoin with greater security than any bank ever could (as much as you'd be comfortable hiding under your mattress).
-* [Level 6: Metal Backup](self-custody/level-6/) -- Save Bitcoin with metal backups that can survive a house fire and/or natural disaster (as much as your house is worth).
+* [Level 6: Metal Backup](sovereignty/level-6/) -- Save Bitcoin with metal backups that can survive a house fire and/or natural disaster (as much as your house is worth).

 ## Wealth Preservation